Thena03/ExcelEd/Lessons/Spreadsheet-Formatting/numberformat.md

 <br>
 Insert example

-<p class="font-semibold">Note: The currency format will use your local currency by default.
-If you would like to change your currency, it can be changed in the dropdown menu by clicking More Number Formats at the bottom of the menu and click on Currency. </p>
+<strong>Note:</strong> The currency format will use your local currency by default.
+If you would like to change your currency, it can be changed in the dropdown menu by clicking More Number Formats at the bottom of the menu and click on Currency.

 <h2 class="text-2xl font-semibold mb-4"> Decimals </h2>
 The number of decimals can be increased and decreased using the Increasing Decimal and/or Decreasing Decimal commands.
 Clicking these commands will reduce or increase the number of decimals.